 10. Click Test Trigger

-11. You should see the latest form submissions from your Gravity Form in Zapier:
+11. You should see the latest form submissions from your Elementor form in Zapier:

 12. Click Continue